 Migrate from Heroku to Supabase

-In case you missed it, Heroku is shutting down their free tier.
+In case you missed it, Heroku is shutting down their free plan.
 We're big fans of Heroku and take a lot of inspiration from what they've built.
-Supabase is compatible with Heroku's PostgreSQL product (because we're just Postgres too), and if you have a free project running on Heroku we've created a tool to help migrate to our free tier.
+Supabase is compatible with Heroku's PostgreSQL product (because we're just Postgres too), and if you have a free project running on Heroku we've created a tool to help migrate to our free plan.

 Made with Supabase